Skip to content

 Introduction

-The Pipeline View is where users can see all the applications assigned to them, unless they have roles with broader permissions to view, edit, or engage with deals beyond their own.
-You can easily manage applications in the pipeline view and track the stage of each application, along with their unique qualifying information.
-This includes details like whether the applicant is a Company or an Individual, the Applicant's Name, Other Stakeholders (co-applicants or guarantors), the Application's Status (approved, locked, or product change warning), the Subject Property Address, the Loan Amount, the Loan Number, the Deadline to Accept Date, the Closing Date, the Broker Information, the Team Members Assigned to the deal, and the Application Source (Ingested from Filogix, Velocity, or Lendesk, Cloned, Uploaded From PDF or Manually Created).
-The Pipeline View provides a quick and concise way to review deals and see a high-level overview of their information and stages.
+The Origination Pipeline is where users can see all the applications assigned to them, unless they have roles with broader permissions to view, edit, or engage with deals beyond their own.
+You can easily manage applications in the pipeline and track the stage of each application, along with their unique qualifying information.
+This includes details like whether the applicant is a Company or an Individual, the Applicant's Name, Other Stakeholders (co-applicants or guarantors), the Application's Status (approved, locked, or product change warning), the Subject Property Address, the Loan Amount, the Loan Number, the Deadline to Accept Date, the Closing Date, the Broker Information, the Team Members Assigned to the deal, and the Application Source (Ingested from Filogix, Velocity, or Lendesk, or Manually Created).
+The Origination Pipeline provides a quick and concise way to review deals and see a high-level overview of their information and stages.

 Automatic Assignment: The Automatic Assignment feature is enabled when User Preferences, Approval Limits, and maximum deal capacity are configured in User Management within the Manager Portal, and the Automations are turned on within the Company Settings.
 If these are set up and activated, applications will be automatically assigned to users based on the preferences established in the Manager Portal.
 This ensures that users only see the deals that are relevant to them in their pipeline views.

-Upon logging into FundMore.ai, you will be directed to the Pipeline View page by default.
-To navigate to the Pipeline View while anywhere else in the system, go to the top menu and click Pipeline View.
+Upon logging into FundMore.ai, you will be directed to the Origination Pipeline page by default.
+To navigate to the Origination Pipeline while anywhere else in the system, go to the top menu and click Origination Pipeline.

-When you first access the Pipeline View, the applications are by default organized according to the Priority, with the Critical priority applications appearing at the top and the low priority ones at the bottom - this applies to each stage within the pipeline.
-The Pipeline View will display all deals for you and your direct reports, if applicable.
+When you first access the Origination Pipeline, the applications are by default organized according to the Priority, with the Critical priority applications appearing at the top and the low priority ones at the bottom - this applies to each stage within the pipeline.
+The Origination Pipeline will display all deals for you and your direct reports, if applicable.

-There are two views available to view the Pipeline - Board (Kanban) and List:
+There are two views available to view the Origination Pipeline - Board (Kanban) and List:

 Users have the option to set their preferred view as the default in the system.
 By default, the system displays the Board view, but if a user prefers the List view, they can set it as their default view.
 The system will automatically default to their preferred view whenever they log in or access the Pipeline.
 To do so, the user simply needs to access Settings, scroll down to the User Settings section and click on their preferred choice in Pipeline View: